C A S C A B E L N O R T H E R N E C U A D O R

 The Cascabel Project is a porphyry copper- gold deposit located in northern Ecuador.
 It lies just off the main road, an easy 3 hour drive north of Ecuador's capital city, Quito.
 Cascabel is SolGold's flagship project and shows significant promise of hosting a tier 1 resource.

-Drilling to date has not yet constrained the rich Alpala copper-gold deposit, and a resource is premature.
-Alpala alone is emerging as a Tier 1 copper project with high average grades in both copper and gold.
-The project will also enjoy the support of the surrounding 14 identified targets.
+Drilling to date has not yet constrained the rich Alpala copper-gold deposit, and a resource statement is due for late 2017.
+Alpala (1 of 15 targets within the Cascabel Concession) alone is emerging as a Tier 1 copper project with high average grades in both copper and gold.

 What has SolGold achieved at Cascabel to date?

-In the four years prior SolGold has spent US$35 million, on 50km² of state of the art airborne magnetics, 30km² of Orion 3D IP Surveying, detailed soil gridding, rock-chip and rock-saw channel sampling, geological and structural mapping and 3D modelling and interpretation.
-SolGold has defined fourteen targets to date, and refined 7 of those to drill ready status, but drilled just one, Alpala.
+In the four years prior SolGold has spent US$47 million, on 50km² of state of the art airborne magnetics, 30km² of Orion 3D IP Surveying, detailed soil gridding, rock-chip and rock-saw channel sampling, geological and structural mapping and 3D modelling and interpretation.
+SolGold has defined fourteen targets to date, and refined 7 of those to drill ready status, but only drilled Alpala.

 What is the key to unlocking Cascabel?